fuglaro/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

     * Bail out of the function early if the counter **is** divisible by "3" (this slows down the bird to two thirds of full speed).
     * If up is held, move y by "-1".
     * If down is held, move y by "1".
-    * If left is held, move x by "-1".
     * If left is held, move x by "-1", and also, if the "**bird**" is currently mirrored, mirror it back.
     * If right is held, move x by "1", and also, if the "**bird**" is not currently mirrored, mirror it.
     * Constrain the y position to within the screen vertically.